moozzz/simulation-protocols/cdmd-aldolase-refinement/README.md

 1. **Create topology files**

 Just run: `./create_top.bash 6ald_fixed.pdb gmx_structure`.
 This will create all necessary topology files as well as a GROMACS-compatible pre-processed PDB - `gmx_structure.pdb`.
 The options 1 and 4 in `create_top.bash` mean that the user-specified force field (charmm22star_dev1.3.ff) and the charmm-modified TIP3P water will be used.
-Please double check if this hold for your GROMACS installation.
+Please double check if this holds for your GROMACS installation.

 2. **Make simulation box triclinic and larger**